 In the other semi, the Sheridan Bruins dumped the Seneca Braves 62-56.

-In the bronze medal match, the Seneca Braves defeated the St. Clair Saints 69-50.
-The Saints included Scott Irwin, George Copeland, Jim Holmes, Dennis Martinello, Ken Smith, Robert Peters, David Browne, Chris Dupont, Dan Wright, tony Dimaria, Jorma Tekoniemi, Rick Bondy, Bob Levac, Pete Sylvestre, Mike Tuer and Rich Renaud.
+In the bronze medal match, the Seneca Braves defeated the St. Clair Saints 69-50 as Pat Jones scored 16.
+Scott Irwin led the Saints with 17.
+The Saints also included George Copeland, Jim Holmes, Dennis Martinello, Ken Smith, Robert Peters, David Browne, Chris Dupont, Dan Wright, tony Dimaria, Jorma Tekoniemi, Rick Bondy, Bob Levac, Pete Sylvestre, Mike Tuer and Rich Renaud.

 The bronze medalist Seneca Braves: Ron Pegels; Patrick Adrien; Alix Jeanty; Patrick Jones; Ray Lawrence; Arthur Alajajian; Dan St. Amand; Keith Tufo; Claude Feig; Greg Johnson; Mark Wallace; Steven Leeming, Mark Shewman; Dan Coates; coach George Kraus